davadazaita/davadazaita/README.md

 ---

 <h3> The metamorphosis is entirely contradictory outside of a logical sequence; each element follows its own formative trajectory toward its final shape. </h3>

+---

+<h3>  They interbreed with other natural beings to generate new, defining harmonic forms on Earth. </h3>

+---

 <img width="832" height="448" alt="Image" src="https://github.com/user-attachments/assets/959a9d5b-2e92-4377-b2c3-77234c73ec53" />